-Regular attendance to school is a fundamental responsibility of students.
+Regular attendance at school is a fundamental responsibility of students.
 Parents/ guardians and school officials are obligated to see that school aged students actually attend school.
 The compulsory education laws (NJSA 18A:38-25 et. seq.) hold the parents/guardians of children between the ages of six (6) and sixteen (16) responsible for their child's regular school attendance.
 While the compulsory education statutes require school attendance until age sixteen (16), as a practical matter, students may not withdraw from school without parental permission until they have reached age seventeen (17), or have been declared emancipated minors.
 Regular attendance is conducive to academic success.
 Absence from classes seriously affects the opportunity for students to learn all that is prescribed in courses of study.
 It is essential that all students attend school on a consistent and regular basis.

 A student must be in attendance one hundred sixty-two (162) or more school days (90%) in order to have successfully completed the instructional program requirement of the grade/course he/she is assigned.
-A waiver of attendance requirements may be granted for good cause by the school principal upon recommendation of a review committee, appointed by him/her, and consisting of representative staff, including Child Study Team personnel and classroom teachers.
+A waiver of attendance requirements may be granted for good cause by the school principal upon recommendation of a review committee, appointed by him/her, and consisting of representative staff, including sending district Child Study Team personnel and classroom teachers.
 The Board of Education considers the following as the cause for excused student absences:

 - 1. Disabling illness

 - 2. Recovering from accident

 - 3. Required court attendance

 - 4. Death in the family

 - 5. Religious observance

-- 6. Such good cause as may be acceptable to the principal - 7.
-Homebound instruction is not considered as absence.
+- 6. Such good cause as may be acceptable to the principal

+- 7. Homebound instruction is not considered an absence.

 An unexcused absence includes any absence not covered by the above criteria.
 Regular doctor/dentist appointments should be arranged after school, on evenings, or on weekends.
 Vacations are not acceptable reasons for absence.
 The Child Study Team will be notified after 3 consecutive or 5 non-consecutive days (especially if absences are developing a pattern) of unexcused absences.
-Sending districts and parents/guardians will be notified.
-The unexcused absences may be reported to attendance authority which may result in the student and/or parents/guardians being referred to court.
+BCSSSD also works collaboratively with the sending district to enforce their attendance requirements.
+The unexcused absences may be reported to attendance authority of the sending district, which may result in the student and/or parents/guardians being referred to court.